When choosing a solution between bankruptcy and IVA you need to know what they actually are and how they work.

 Under bankruptcy, all assets are open to sale including your home, cars, caravans, luxury goods or shares.
 Bankruptcy does not clear all your debts; it leaves out students loans, fines and council tax arrears.
 Pensions are kept protected in bankruptcy.

 The trustee however does allow you to keep assets that enable you to earn a living.
 In the scenario that you are a practising professional, your license may be suspended and if you are running a business you may be asked to resign from your existing position.

 The declaration of bankruptcy is published in the press.

 The duration of the bankruptcy is approximately 12 months. however, it also depends on the debts which were incurred through excessive spending.
 This can also have your bankruptcy last for up to 15 years.

 While dealing with serious debt crises people often feel hypertension and isolation.
 It takes a lot of time and effort to figure out which solution to choose so it’s better to choose a specialist company that can help you deal with your debt crises and find a solution that best suits you.

-Money advisor have helped find 100s of individuals with the right solution to their debt problem.
-They have leading experts that can help you with the procedures and guide you through the process of it.
+Money Advisor has helped find 100s of individuals with the right solution to their debt problem.
+They have leading specialist that can you provide you timely support with the procedures, and guide you through the process of it.
 So if you also have a hard time choosing, Money Advisor is the right place to book an appointment.